 He also explained that legalization just makes sense.
 “Legal cannabis makes enormous social and economic sense.
 When we legalise cannabis we take billions away from organised crime, police and the criminal justice system and we can then spend it on schools, housing, hospitals and social support,” Shoebridge said.

 Furthermore, he added that legalization reduces the harm caused by criminal injustice, and that overall, polls have revealed that most Australians support and consume cannabis regularly.
-“It’s fact that almost half of adult Australians have at one time or another consumed cannabis.
+“It’s a fact that almost half of adult Australians have at one time or another consumed cannabis.
 Laws that make almost half of the country criminals don’t pass the pub test,” Shoebridge said.
 “When you legalise cannabis you can properly regulate the market, provide consistent health and safety advice and make the product safer.
 Right now the only ‘safety regulators’ for the cannabis market are bikie gangs and organised crime and that doesn’t make much sense.”

 Commercial cultivation could begin in Australia as early as July 2023 if the PBO’s plans are adopted, which would ensure that the cannabis supply is well ahead of the demand.
 Applications for production and retail licenses could begin as early as 2023 or 2024, with an expectation of launching sales by 2024 or 2025.